baohoathanhto/python-translator/README.md

 ## GUI Translator (Chinese to Vietnamese)

-This is a graphical user interface (GUI) translator application that translates text from Chinese to Vietnamese using a local API.
+This is a graphical user interface (GUI) translator application that translates text from Chinese to Vietnamese.

 ## Requirements

-- Python 3.x
+- Python 3.8.10
-- Tkinter (Python's built-in GUI framework)
+- tkinter (Python's built-in GUI framework)
+- pyperclip 1.8.2
+- ttkbootstrap 1.10.1

 ## Installation